ajaysinhgohil77/repo_apis_with_gql/README.md

 1. Run dev server first with `npm run dev`

 2. Go to `localhost:4334/index.html` in browser

+3. Provide owner, token, Repo Names for Listing (if no repo names are provided, it will list all the repos)

 3. To see content of any GitHub Repo, Click on anyone of the listed Repos and wait till it loads content below